carblue/sodium/README.md

 IMPORTANT NOTICE<br>
 If not linking against v1.0.18 binary libsodium.so/.dll/.dylib, it's required to specify that in deimos/dub.json and wrapper/dub.json:<br>
-In the past while I maintained this binding, it was kind of independent from binary libsodium versions: The last binding release supporting headers of libsodium 1.016 could be used with a binary versioned e.g. 1.014 or 1.018, because in C headers (so far) only functions where added, and the compiler/linker would complain, if (new) functions not available from the (older) binary/import library should be called.
+In the past while I maintained this binding, it was kind of independent from binary libsodium versions: The last binding release supporting headers of libsodium 1.016 could be used with a binary versioned e.g. 1.014, 1.016 (or probably 1.018), because in C headers (so far) only functions where added, and the compiler/linker would complain, if (new) functions not available from the (older) binary/import library should be called.
 This also holds for Windows, if You don't trick the compiler with a non-associated pair of import .lib/binary .dll.<br>
-Now for the first time (since v1.0.17 and again in 1.0.18) a constant changed it's value  as well as a struct size change occured and the easy times are gone.<br>
+Now for the first time (since v1.0.17 and again in v1.0.18) a constant changed it's value  as well as a struct size change occured and the easy times are gone.<br>
-This is solved by conditional compilation, which is guided by the following version identifiers: bin_v1_0_18, bin_v1_0_17 and bin_v1_0_16 (bin_v1_0_16 subsumes any libsodium binary version lower than v1.0.16 as well).
-The dub.json s set bin_v1_0_18 as default, stating the binary version expected to link against.
+This is solved by conditional compilation, which is guided by the following version identifiers, one of which must be used: `bin_v1_0_18`, `bin_v1_0_17` and `bin_v1_0_16` (`bin_v1_0_16` subsumes any libsodium binary version lower than v1.0.16 as well).
+The dub.json s set `bin_v1_0_18` as default, stating the binary version v1.0.18 expected to link against.

 A version mismatch of binding-adaption and libsodium binary can do any harm as undefined behavior can do, like memory corruption or worse, a SIGSEGV in the best case.